sanjerine/CITS3403-Poker/README.md

 W3schools.com.
 2021.
 How To Create a Flip Card with CSS. [online] Available at: <https://www.w3schools.com/howto/howto_css_flip_card.asp> [Accessed 18 May 2021]. (flip-card css)

-All other images used created by me (22974396)
+All other images used created by group members.